michami/MBR/README.md

 Transformation always succeeds and takes one full turn.
 No other action can be made that turn and no **DEX** tokens can be spent to get additional actions.

 Each form has their own instance of damage and tokens.
 They can be played as if two separate entities that take a full turn to swap between.
-If one form drops to **0 HP**, but is still conscious, they can transform into their other form to avoid death.
+If one form drops to **0 HP**, they transform into their other form automatically and cannot change back until a long rest, or a specialty spell / potion that specifically targets the other form.
 Rests affect both forms equally, but healing only heals the current form.

 **INT** typically drops to **0** in animal form as the animal form has barely human intelligence and is susceptible to mental attacks.